sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 **INTRODUCTION**

  This combined work, he says, was commented uponby Upavarsha on whose work the commentaries ofSabara on the Purva Mimâmsâ and Sankara on theUttara Mimâmsâ rest.
 Sankara's commentary on3.3.53 gives support to this last view and it alsoexplains the popular idea that the two Mimâmsâsform one Sâstra.
 This combined work might wellhave been arranged by Vyâsa, the author of theMahabharata.
 Or it may be that he had writtenthem himself according to the views that were traditionally handed down as Bâdarâyana's.
 This latterview easily accounts for the reference to Bâdarâyanaby name in the Sutras.
-That such a thing was notuncommon in ancient India is established by Colebrook on the authority of Indian commentators ofManu and Yâjnavalkya.Max Müller also says thatBâdarâyana and other similar names are simplyeponymous heroes of different [philosophies.](# "1.
-The Six Systems of Indian Philosophy (1912 Impression), p.
+That such a thing was notuncommon in ancient India is established by Colebrook on the authority of Indian commentators ofManu and Yâjnavalkya.Max Müller also says thatBâdarâyana and other similar names are simplyeponymous heroes of different philosophies.[^1], p.
 120.")

+[^1]: "1.
+The Six Systems of Indian Philosophy (1912 Impression

  In support of the view that the two persons areone it can be pointed out that there existed in the timeof Pânini Sutras known as Bhikshu-Sutras which areidentified by Vâchaspati with the Vedânta-Sutras.
 The subject-matter of the Vedânta-Sutras beingBrahman, the knowledge of which is pre-eminentlymeant for Sannyâsins, it might well be called Bhikshu-Sutras.
 Pânini in his Sutras ascribes these Bhikshu-Sutras to Pârâsarya, the son of Parâsara, i.c.
 Veda-Vyâsa, who was also called Bâdarâyana as he had his